CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML_Config.md

 !!! abstract "Overview"

+    I came across this via https://tldrsec.com/p/tldr-sec-237 (an excellent newsletter) in the "AI + Security" section, and it piqued my interest!

     One area of research is using LLMs for infrastructure configuration as detailed in https://www.coguard.io/post/coguard-uses-openai-cybersecurity-grant-to-automate-infrastructure-security and the associated [repo](https://github.com/coguardio/coguard_openai_rule_auto_generation_research/tree/master?tab=readme-ov-file).

     Here we take on the first task [C1]: Extraction of security and uptime-relevant configuration parameters from manuals; for the example provided in the [repo](https://github.com/coguardio/coguard_openai_rule_auto_generation_research/tree/master?tab=readme-ov-file): Apache Spark